Kyrgyzstan–Russia relations: History

+In the 1860s, the former Kara-Kyrgyz Khanate was conquered by Russia, and in 1916, the Kyrgyz people rebelled against Russian rule during the wider Central Asian revolt of 1916.

 Russian President Boris Yeltsin made his first international trip to Kyrgyzstan after he was elected president in 1991.

 President Askar Akayev was very enthusiastic about more direct forms of reintegration, such as the Eurasian Union that the President of Kazakhstan, Nursultan Nazarbayev, proposed in June 1994.
 Akayev's invitation for Russian border guards to take charge of Kyrgyzstan's Chinese border, a major revision of his policy of neutrality, was another move toward reintegration.

 The Kyrgyzstani government also felt compelled to request Russia's economic protection.
 Despite concerted efforts to seek international "sponsors," Akayev did not receive much more than international good will.

 President Almazbek Atambayev repeatedly presented himself as a pro-Russian politician during his years in office.
 He announced Kyrgyzstan's entry into the Customs Union, secured the withdrawal of the American 376th Air Expeditionary Wing from the country in 2014, and had spoken of the need for closer economic relations with the Russian Federation.

-Relations between peoples

-Migrant policy
+Migrant relations

 For its part, Russia sees aid to Kyrgyzstan as a successful precedent in its new policy of gaining influence in its "near abroad," the states that once were Soviet republics.
 Russia did not want a massive in-migration of Russians from the new republics; some 2 million ethnic Russians moved back to Russia between 1992 and 1995.
 Akayev, on the other hand, sought a way to stem the loss of his Russian population, which already had caused an enormous deficit of doctors, teachers, and engineers.
 However, according to census data, the number of ethnic Russians in the country in 2020 is about a third of what it was in 1989.

+In 2023, Kyrgyzstan agreed to share the personal data of exiled anti-war Russians with the Russian government.
+In June 2023, Kyrgyzstan deported Russian anti-war activist Alexei Rozhkov to Russia.

+As of 1 February 2025, Kyrgyzstan faced a significant labor shortage, with 6,305 job vacancies, predominantly for blue-collar workers.
+The official unemployment rate stood at 1.8%, while approximately 69,300 people sought assistance from the employment service.
+Many Kyrgyz citizens have worked in Russia over the past three decades, but in recent years, return migration has increased due to Russia's economic downturn, stricter regulations, and rising anti-immigrant sentiment.
+In response, Kyrgyzstan has focused on creating new industrial enterprises to accommodate returning migrants.